shin10kudev/weekend-code-challenge/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Adding a new solution
 - [ ] Fixing typos or grammar
-- [ ] Fixing issues with exisiting solution
+- [ ] Fixing issues with existing solution
 - [ ] Other

 ## Overview